List of power stations in New Zealand

 This is a list of power stations in New Zealand.

 The list is not exhaustive – only power stations over 0.5 MW and significant power stations below 0.5 MW are listed.

 Power plants in New Zealand have different generating roles – for baseload, intermediate or peaking.
 Baseload generators are those that run continuously (except for maintenance), and include all geothermal and run-of-the-river hydroelectric plants, which must 'use it or lose it'.
 Intermediate generators are load-following power plants.
 Peaking power plants generate only for minutes or hours at a time, during the sharpest peaks in electricity demand.
+Nuclear power is not used in New Zealand.